kgorro/AnnotatedCorals_PretrainedModel/README.md

 [To be finalized]
 Gorro, K. D., Anthony, I., Ranolo, E. B., Gorro, A. M., Penida, H. (2023, March).
 An Evaluation of YOLO-Based detection of coral reef in images.
 In Press.
 IEEE.

+Please email to ken.gorro@ctu.edu.ph / anthony.ilano@ctu.edu.ph for more questions and inquiries.